OP-DSL/OPS/doc/devanapp.md

 ops_dat d_Anew = ops_decl_dat(block, 1, size, base,
                                d_m, d_p, Anew, "double", "Anew");
 ```
 Data sets have a size (number of mesh points in each dimension).
 There is passing for halos or boundaries in the positive (`d_p`) and negative directions (`d_m`).
 Here we use a 1 thick boundary layer.
 Base index can be defined as it may be different from 0 (e.g. in Fortran).
-Item these with a 0 base index and a 1 wide halo, these datasets can be indexed from −1 tosize +1.
+Item these with a 0 base index and a 1 wide halo, these datasets can be indexed from `−1` to `size+1`.

-OPS supports gradual conversion of applications to its API, but in this case the described data sizes will need to match:  the allocated memory and its extents need to be correctly described to OPS.
+OPS supports gradual conversion of applications to its API, but in this case the described data sizes will need to match the allocated memory and its extents need to be correctly described to OPS.
 In this example we have two `(imax+ 2) ∗ (jmax+ 2)` size arrays, and the total size in each dimension needs to matchsize `[i] + d_p[i] − d_m[i]`.
 This is only supported for the sequential and OpenMP backends.
 If a `NULL` pointer is passed, OPS will allocate the data internally.

 We also need to declare the stencils that will be used - in this example most loops use a simple 1-point stencil, and one uses a 5-point stencil:
 ```